Front facing camera on the Samsung Galaxy S23 Plus

 Cons

 Samsung has a phone for every price range, including the budget category.
-The Galaxy A32 is a phone with all the benefits of a Samsung-made device with a price under $300.
+The Galaxy A32 is a phone with all the benefits of a Samsung-made device at a price around $300.

 The Galaxy A32 has a 5,000mAh battery, so it gets great battery life.
 It’s powered by the Mediatek Helio G80 processor and 4GB of RAM, which is decent at this price point.
 There’s also a microSD card slot, so you can upgrade your storage if you need to.